ScottSyms/RustAISe/README.md

 ```
 rustaise norway.nmea norway.json
 ```
-the _flow control_ parameter allows you to limit the the data held in the message channels.
+the _FLOW LIMIT_ parameter allows you to limit the the data held in the message channels.
 In some memory constrained systems, capping in-flight messages prevents out of memory issues.
+The _PARSE THREADS_ and _MULTILINE THREADS_ are optional parameters that provide control over the number of threads created for the single and multiple line parsing threads.

-### It's _blazingly_ fast
+### Speed results
 Rust lives up to its advertising as a _blazingly_ fast language.

-All results are from running 2.3 GHz 8-Core Intel Core i9 with 32Gb of memory.
-The row indicates the size of the input file; each column shows the value for the flow control parameter with the final column forecasting the number of position file lines that can be processed in a day.
+All results are from running Macbook 2.3 GHz 8-Core Intel Core i9 with 32Gb of memory.
+In the timings table below, the row indicates the size of the input file.
+The first column shows the processing time required and the final column forecasts how much data could be processed in a day at the sample rate.

 | Sample size|default|5,000|1,000,000|5,000,000|9,000,000| estimate per day (default)|
 |------------|------:|----:|--------:|--------:|--------:|-----------------:|